Is your child ready for a cell phone? Take this quiz to find out.

 The Bottom Line: Choose Aura for All-In-One Family Safety

-Bark and Canopy offer protection and insight into what your child is doing online, but at a cost — both have widely reported issues with functionality and customer service.
-Canopy is limited to protecting a small number of devices, while Bark remains a questionable choice that can potentially damage trust in families.
+Bark and Canopy offer protection and insight into what your child is doing online — but at a cost.
+Both providers have widely reported issues with functionality and customer service.
+Canopy is limited to protecting a small number of devices, while Bark's invasive monitoring can potentially damage family trust.

 Aura provides the best choice to keep you and your entire family safe, offering comprehensive protection for kids — without the limitations of other apps.